LeeAnnEditor/o365hq/blog/Microsoft Teams for IT.md

 Team members can seamlessly go from a conversation into a meeting, interacting with colleagues and clients directly in real time from inside the channel.
-The meeting can include video and screen-sharing to increase engagement and productivity.
-Meeting attendees can also enable *Blur my background* before and during the meeting, helping others on the video call to stay focused on them, while protecting any information that might be visible in the background.
+The meeting can include video and screen sharing to increase engagement and productivity.
+Meeting attendees can also enable *Blur my background* before and during the meeting, helping others on the video call to stay focused on them while protecting any information that might be visible in the background.

-It is possible to schedule a meeting, with a user experience like Outlook, and enter all necessary information, including a title and details.
+It is possible to schedule a meeting with a user experience like Outlook and enter all necessary information, including a title and details.
 Meetings in Microsoft Teams are integrated with Exchange, so the Scheduling Assistant feature suggests times optimal for all attendees.
 The meeting organizer will retrieve a suggested time based on